joaoaraujo1/js_puzzles2023/README.md

-# Jane Street's Puzzels of the Month
+# Jane Street's Puzzles of the Month
 I submit under the alias of *Neuro*.

 January, 2023 - Done